garvinhicking/typo3-core-bugreproduce/README.md

 * Check out the created project (like this one you're looking at)
 * Initialize the ddev installation: `ddev start`
 * Set-up the TYPO3 monorepo: `composer tdk:setup`
+* Use `ddev launch` and log-in to TYPO3
+    * Username: admin
+    * Password: TYPO3-core-bugreproduce

 ## Got it.
 How do actually reproduce a bug now?